Chronology

 Included in Mixed Media and Pop Art at the Albright-Knox Art Gallery, organized by Gordon M. Smith, along with Dine, Johns, Oldenburg, Rauschenberg, Rosenquist and Warhol, as well as lesser-known artists in the museum’s collection.

-Completes first work in Magna on Plexiglas.
-Makes several more on plastic, which appeals to interest in achieving an “antiseptical industrial look.”
+Completes first work in acrylic on Plexiglas.
+Makes several more on plastic, which appeals to interest in achieving an "antiseptical industrial look."47Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Archives of American Art, Smithsonian Institution.
+[Conducted by Richard Baker Brown.]

 1964